gtagency/mlatgt.blog/_posts/2018-1-1-post-title.md

 ---
 title:  "Post Title"
 date:   2018-1-1 00:00:00
-description: Some information about the post (to appear in the front page)
+description: Some information to appear in the front page
 <!-- THE FOLLOWING ARE OPTIONAL LINES: -->
 <!-- thumbnail (width=100px, min-height=60px can be more): -->
 thumbnail: 2015/LongPost_thumbnail.png